 Asylum is under attack.
-We need your voice.
-On June 15, the administration proposed regulations designed to eviscerate the United States’ asylum system.
-The proposed rules are the latest attempt to undermine the right to seek and enjoy asylum from persecution guaranteed in federal statute and international treaty.
-Comment by July 15, 2020 and do your part to save asylum.
+The administration has proposed numerous regulations designed to eviscerate the United States’ asylum system.
+Proposed rules issued in June 2020 were a sweeping attempt to undermine the right to seek and enjoy asylum from persecution guaranteed in federal statute and international treaty.
+The administration continues to propose and implement rules that restrict protections and violate international and domestic law.

 The right to seek and enjoy asylum from persecution is a fundamental safeguard against tyranny and oppression.
 Nearly 50 years ago, the United States joined the global community in recognizing this obligation to ensure that no one is returned to persecution.